Tongue-Tie–Aware Vocal Coaching

 • Easier high notes

-• Stronger, more reliable sound
+• A stronger, more reliable sound

 • Breathing exercises finally work